 Q: Is the Splashpad open everyday?

 A: YES!
-The Splashpad is open daily beginning in March and through October from 10am to 8pm.
+The Splashpad is open daily starting in April through October from 10am to 8pm.

 Q: Is the Splashpad free to use?